ietf-wg-mimi/draft-ietf-mimi-content/draft-ietf-mimi-content.md

 # Introduction

+RFC EDITOR: PLEASE REMOVE THE FOLLOWING PARAGRAPH.
+The source for this draft is maintained in GitHub.
+Suggested changes should be submitted as pull requests at https://github.com/ietf-wg-mimi/draft-ietf-mimi-content.
+Editorial changes can be managed in GitHub, but any substantive change should be discussed on the MIMI mailing list (mimi@ietf.org).

 MLS [@!I-D.ietf-mls-protocol] is a group key establishment protocol motivated by the desire for group chat with efficient end-to-end encryption.
 While one of the motivations of MLS is interoperable standards-based secure